 It is important to note that there are potentially major reforms coming with respect to privacy legislation in Canada.
-If enacted, Bill C-27, a bill currently before the House of Commons, would repeal Part 1 of PIPEDA (the part which sets out the legislation dealing with the protection of information in the private sector, as discussed above) and would enact in its place, the Consumer Privacy Protection Act ("CPPA"), which strives to align Canada with the European Union's General Data Protection Regulation ("GDPR"), the California Privacy Rights Act and Quebec's recent legislation.
-Like PIPEDA, the
+If enacted, Bill C-27, a bill currently having passed first and second reading and under consideration by the Standing Committee on Industry and Technology), would repeal Part 1 of PIPEDA (the part which sets out the legislation dealing with the protection of information in the private sector, as discussed above) and would enact in its place, the

-CPPA would provide principle-based rules which apply across sectors and are grounded in a primacy-of-consent framework.
+Consumer Privacy Protection Act ("CPPA"), which strives to align Canada with the European Union's General Data Protection Regulation ("GDPR"), the California Privacy Rights Act and Quebec's recent legislation.
+Like PIPEDA, the CPPA would provide principle-based rules which apply across sectors and are grounded in a primacy-of-consent framework.